Jun

 Photo by De Onkruidenier and Marleen Annema

-We are proud to announce that Afra Eisma will participate in the Textile Biennial 2025: Interwoven Futures, held at Museum Rijswijk in the Netherlands.
+We are proud to announce that afra eisma will participate in the Textile Biennial 2025: Interwoven Futures, held at Museum Rijswijk in the Netherlands.
 This edition centers on the theme of utopias and dystopias, inviting twenty national and international artists to explore visions of ideal worlds and cautionary tales through innovative and inspiring textile-based artworks.

 Curated by Julia Geerlings.